 In addition to the Focus Area projects, an RFP will be released for the following project:

-- Project #4677: Research Development Workshop - Water Resource Recovery/Wastewater Research Roadmap
+Project #4677: Research Development Workshop – Integrated Process Management for Drinking Water and Wastewater Treatment Operations Research Roadmap

-A professionally facilitated workshop will be organized to develop research objectives and a prioritized research roadmap surrounding a relevant theme in the water resource recovery/wastewater sector.
-To be held in mid-2016, the workshop will bring together experts representing key stakeholders.
+A professionally facilitated workshop will be organized to support the development of research objectives and a prioritized research roadmap surrounding integrated process management for drinking water and wastewater treatment operations.
+To be held in mid-2016, the workshop will bring together up to 35 experts representing key stakeholders to develop the research roadmap.

 Volunteer Opportunities for Focus Area Projects: